killerdolp/2D-report-ALGO/Report.md

 (Change the colour of the picture and make only A highlight red)

-Both ROTATE_LEFT and ROTATE_RIGHT are functions originally used in Binary Search Tree to help restructure the tree.
-They are used in RBT to not only help maintain the tree structure but helps to rebalance the colours to preserve RBT properties after some operations
+Both ROTATE_LEFT and ROTATE_RIGHT are functions originally used in the Binary Search Tree to help restructure the tree.
+They are used in RBT to not only help maintain the balanced tree structure but helps to update the colours to preserve RBT properties after some operations.
 ### Main Operations
 (Should i do the actual insert here? but there is no need for it cause when we insert new user, the points value would always be 0)
 ##### Insert operation